tuanpep/opusflow/workflows/phases.md

 ### Step 2: Intent Clarification

-Traycer clarifies your requirements (if needed):
+The Agent clarifies your requirements (if needed):

 - **Business goals** and user flows
 - **Architecture** and integration needs